jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/Week 5/Dynamic Programming Foundation/README.md

 Find the cheapest way to climb up:

-- no cost in the floor above or below (in agree)
+- no cost in the floor above or below (in degree)
 - highest: if we took every step `10+15+20=45`
 - min: 15 - stepping the middle stp